The Voyager Ion electric scooter is many things, and it may be a great choice for a lot of rider categories.

 In my opinion however, while the Proton is a decent scooter, I don’t think it does enough to justify the price difference.
 They both have the same motor power and top speed, and the Ion even has a bit more range!

 Not exactly sure what’s the value proposition of the Voyager Proton.
-It has one unique, admittedly interesting feature – you can charge your phone while riding, and that’s the biggest difference I can find between these two scooters.
-If that’s something that may be useful to you, check out the Voyager Proton at the Voyager store (again, use the “ESCOOTERNERDS” coupon for a 15% discount).
+It has one unique, admittedly intriguing feature – you can charge your phone while riding, and that’s the biggest difference I can find between these two scooters.
+If that’s something that may be useful to you, check out the Voyager Proton at the Voyager store (use the “ESCOOTERNERDS” coupon at checkout for a 15% discount).
 Otherwise, stick with the Voyager Ion.

 Known issues and problems